 - Pre-departure and in-country orientations

-* Grantees with projects that require extensive research support, in-country travel, study materials, or equipment should explore additional funding from other sources to supplement the Fulbright funding.
+* Grantees with projects requiring extensive research support, in-country travel, study materials, or equipment should explore additional funding from other sources to supplement the Fulbright funding.

 - Three references, to be uploaded by the referees

-- Applicants in the creative and performing arts are required to submit samples of their work.
+Applicants in the creative and performing arts must submit samples of their work.

-Research projects that deal with human subjects where there might be even a slight element of risk to the subjects must be reviewed by the Harvard Committee on the Use of Human Subjects, the FAS Institutional Review Board (IRB).
-The review procedure is kept fairly simple and swift in borderline cases, which would probably apply to most student projects.
-Information about the committee, its fairly broad definition of “risk,” its meeting schedules, and the committee application form can be found on the IRB website.
+Research projects that include an element of risk to human subjects must be reviewed by the Committee on the Use of Human Subjects, which is the Institutional Review Board (IRB) for the University.
+Information about the committee, its definition of “risk,” its meeting schedules, and the committee application form can be found on the IRB website.

-- The applicant’s personal qualifications, with special emphasis on maturity and adaptability to a different cultural environment and ability to represent the US abroad.
+- Applicant’s personal qualifications, with special emphasis on maturity and adaptability to a different cultural environment and ability to represent the US abroad

-The IIE’s National Screening Committee, consisting of specialists in various fields, makes recommendations to the supervising agencies abroad for further review.
-Applicants will be notified of their status in the preliminary stage of the competition by January 30.
+IIE’s National Screening Committee, consisting of specialists in various fields, makes recommendations to the supervising agencies abroad for applications for further review.
+Applicants will be notified of their status in the preliminary stage of the competition by late January.
 Final selection of grantees is made by the Board of Foreign Scholarships.
-Winners will be notified sometime in late spring.
+Winners, alternates, and non-selects will be notified during the spring.